dipalishinde112003/Myntra-HackerRamp-WeForShe-2024-Team-Women/README.md

   - **Daily Dazzle:**
     - View upcoming daily challenges and their countdown timers.
     - Click to start the challenge, prompting user login.
-    - Submit responses to Google Sheets for analysis.
+    - Submit responses to for analysis.
   - **Weekly Dazzle:**
     - View upcoming weekly challenges and their countdown timers.
     - Click to view details.
   - **Quiz:**
     - Start and submit quizzes, storing responses in Sheets.
-    - Use PowerBI for response analysis.
+    - Use **PowerBI** for response analysis.
   - **Reward System:**
     - Accumulate coins based on quiz performance.
     - Redeem rewards based on coin count.

+## Flow Diagram

+Figure 1: Flow diagram of the Myntra QuizUp feature.

 ## Screenshots